gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 The generated flow chart is:
 ![Join Flow](/postimages/advent-2015/glow-join-flow.png)

-## Define flows in init()
-It is worth noting that I declared the flow definition in init() function.

-This is because Go currently lacks the capability to dynamically compile and load a piece of code.
-This impacts the design of Glow.
-In distributed mode, Glow needs to send the compiled binary to Glow Agents, and then run the binary in executor mode by adding flow id and task id to existing command line options.

-To achieve this correctly, the flows should be statically deterministic.
-The flows and the flow steps should not change given the same command line parameters.

-Go's init() is an ideal place to cleanly define flows, in one or multiple files.

-## How to make flows dynamically?
-As mentioned above, the flows are static.
-How to dynamically change the flow?

-Actually we do not change flows.
-We can just define multiple flows, and dynamically invoke a flow based on the results coming out of the flow via channels.

-Just think the defined flows are a set of machines.
-The machines are static.
-But you as the driver is not.
-You can use one machine to do something, and use another to do something else.

-A typical example would be running Linear Regression until the error is small enough.
-The error can be sent back to the driver, and the driver can decide whether need to run one more round of regression.

 # Final words

-Glow is young, simple, but powerful.
+Glow is simple, but powerful.
 Setting up Glow cluster is super easy.
 A simple piece of code is all you need to run distributedly.

-And you can use Go's channel to input or output data out of a flow.
+Conceptually, we just use Go's channels to connect to a flow.

 Glow has many components underneath.
 But the code is fairly easy to read, with potential to improve or customize.
-I welcome everyone to start using it and share your story or customization.
+I welcome everyone to start using it and welcome any improvements.

 Glow's APIs, e.g., Map()/Reduce()/Filter() functions, can be used in standalone mode also.
-It is not really following Go's idiomatic.
-But it makes code easy to read and write.
+It makes code easy to read and write.
 This could also be quite useful.